corpbob/OpenShiftHowToGuides/push_docker_image_private_registry_run_image.md

 ```
 ## Login to docker

 The URL of the OpenShift internal registry is hub.openshift.rhel-cdk.10.1.2.2.xip.io.
-To determine the URL of your internal Openshift Docker registry, go to the url https://10.1.2.2:8443/console/project/default/overview and look at the Docker registry route as shown in the red box below:
+To determine the URL of your internal Openshift Docker registry, go to the OpenShift console->default and look at the Docker registry route as shown in the red box below:

 ![images/openshift_registry_screenshot.png](images/openshift_registry_screenshot.png)